spatie/laravel-data/docs/as-a-data-transfer-object/casts.md

 ],
 ```

-When no local cast can be found for the property, the package will look through the global casts and tries to find a suitable cast.
+When the data object can find no local cast for the property, the package will look through the global casts and tries to find a suitable cast.
 You can define casts for:

 - a **specific implementation** (e.g. CarbonImmutable)
 - an **interface** (e.g. DateTimeInterface)
 - a **base class** (e.g. Enum)

-As you can see, the package by default already provides a `DateTimeInterface` cast, so we can update our data object like this:
+As you can see, the package by default already provides a `DateTimeInterface` cast, this means we can update our data object like this:

 ```php
 class SongData extends Data